site-name/i18naddress/README.md

 **i18naddress can tell you all the names of cities, states, provinces of all nations around the world.**

-Developed and tested with Go 1.16 and above
+Developed and tested with Go >= 1.18.

 **Installation**